davidgomes/elementaryos.org-translations/readme.md

 elementaryos.org Translations
 =============================

-This repository conains all translation strings for the elemenetaryos.org website.
+This repository contains all the translation strings for the elementaryos.org website.

 ## Translation guidelines